tomjoht/tomjoht.github.io/_posts/2018/11/2018-11-30-trends-generalist-specialist-topic-in-simplifying-complexity-series.md

 ---
-title: "New post in Simplifying Complexity series -- Principle 11: Be both a generalist and specialist through your technical acuity"
+title: "New post in Simplifying Complexity series -- Principle 11: Be both a generalist and specialist at the same time"
 categories:
 - simplifying-complexity
 - stitcher
 - podcasts
 keywords:
-description: "In my <a href='/simplifying-complexity'>Simplifying Complexity series</a>, I added a new post called, <i>Principle 11: Be both a generalist and specialist through your technical acuity.</i> I also recorded this essay as a narrated podcast."
+description: "In my Simplifying Complexity series, I added a new post called, Principle 11: Be both a generalist and specialist at the same time.
+I also recorded this essay as a narrated podcast."
 bitlink: http://bit.ly/simplifyingcomplexityseriesgenspectrends
 image: https://idratherbewritingmedia.com/images/idratherbewritinglogo.png
 podcast_link: https://www.podtrac.com/pts/redirect.mp3/idratherbewritingmedia.com/podcasts/specgentrends.mp3